 “Vibration amplitude is a measure of the severity of the defect of a machine.
 A common dilemma for vibration analysts is to determine whether the vibrations are acceptable to allow further operation of the machine in a safe manner.”

-With the likes of variable speed belts, Tschan rollastic couplings, Enemac couplings and Desch clutches working alongside multiple key components and industrial parts, it is hardly surprising that when a tool comes into contact with another item, vibration is created.
+With the likes of variable speed belts, Tschan rollastic couplings, Sitex couplings and Desch clutches working alongside multiple key components and industrial parts, it is hardly surprising that when a tool comes into contact with another item, vibration is created.

-.
-Select a tool that will produce the least amount of vibration as possible
+- Select a tool that will produce the least amount of vibration as possible

-.
-Rigidify the tool or piece of machinery so it is as secure as possible
+- Rigidify the tool or piece of machinery so it is as secure as possible

-.
-Opt for frequencies that are likely to limit the severity of the vibrations on the machine system.
+- Opt for frequencies that are likely to limit the severity of the vibrations on the machine system.
 Look at aspects such as relative positions, the number of teeth and spindle speed.

-.
-Modify dimensions, angles and surface treatment to try and get as little vibration being produced as possible
+- Modify dimensions, angles and surface treatment to try and get as little vibration being produced as possible

 Industrial equipment and machinery that is faulty and not working at its optimum can lead to increased and unnecessary vibration being produced.